ucfopen/Obojobo-Docs/releases/v3.3.2/developers/obo_nodes/heading.md

 |-
 | onMount | Fired when a node is added to the DOM
 | onUnmount | Fired when a node is removed from the DOM
-| onNavEnter | Fired when a node is navigated to
-| onNavExit | Fired when a node is navigated away from

 ## Required Children